Drop by the Arrikto booth S/E 53 at KubeCon Barcelona 2019. Meet the experts, and watch the new, on-prem Kubeflow Pipelines demo. Get the

 Why we started MiniKF

 Arrikto is a leading code contributor to Kubeflow, and is driving the Community’s efforts to deliver efficient data management solutions for multi-user and on-premise workflows.
-Kubeflow is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
+Kubeflow is dedicated to making deployments of machine learning (ML) workflows and overall MLOps on Kubernetes simple, portable and scalable.
 The fact is that data scientists use their laptop a lot!
 The vast majority of data science exploration and experimentation starts locally from the laptop.
 So, the more we interacted with the Kubeflow community, the more it became clear that we needed a way to make Kubeflow easily accessible, and packaged in a simple way to run locally.

 If you are a Kubernetes user, you can think of MiniKF being to Kubeflow, what Minikube is to Kubernetes.